-- critically exploring biases, assumptions, beliefs and understandings associated with teaching and learning within the context of this Additional Qualification - critically exploring the professional identity and practices associated with the views of educators as co-inquirers, scholars and researchers working alongside empowered learners in the co-creation of democratic, knowledge-rich learning environments - critically exploring and interpreting Ontario's curriculum, policies, frameworks, strategies and guidelines - collaboratively examining and integrating the meaningful and respectful inclusion of First Nations, Métis and Inuit ways of knowing, cultures, histories and perspectives in teaching and learning processes as valid means to understand the world - critically exploring the concept of cultural appropriation
+- critically exploring biases, assumptions, beliefs, understandings, power and privilege associated with teaching and learning within the context of this Additional Qualification - critically exploring the professional identity and practices associated with the views of educators as co-inquirers, scholars and researchers working alongside empowered learners in the co-creation of democratic, knowledge-rich learning environments - critically exploring the role of educators in conveying a variety of cultural understandings and perspectives, as well as supporting learners' identity-building, through the teaching of art - critically exploring and interpreting Ontario's curriculum, policies, frameworks, strategies and guidelines - collaboratively examining and integrating the meaningful and respectful inclusion of First Nations, Métis, and Inuit ways of knowing, cultures, histories and perspectives in teaching and learning processes as valid means to understand the world - facilitating the critical exploration of the concept of cultural appropriation and the impact on professional practices - critically exploring multiple ways of knowing and being in community - applying critical pedagogy as a theoretical foundation for the design, assessment and implementation of practices and/or programs - critically exploring pedagogical processes, including assessment and evaluation practices, that link curriculum to learners' interests, strengths, inquiries, needs and well-being

-- critically examining ways to promote an inclusive curriculum that reflects diversity - critically exploring multiple ways of knowing and being in community - applying critical pedagogy as a theoretical foundation for the design, assessment and implementation of practices and/or programs - critically exploring pedagogical processes, including assessment and evaluation practices, that link curriculum to learners' interests, strengths, inquiries, needs and well-being - critically analyzing philosophical conversations and observations - critically examining processes, practices and policies to create and sustain holistic learning environments that nurture the identities of learners and their intellectual, social, emotional, physical, linguistic, cultural, spiritual and moral development - critically exploring engagement processes and practices intended to foster collaboration with learners, in-school personnel, families, caregivers, guardians and the community to support the learning, identities and well-being of the school community - critically exploring and integrating a variety of resources, including technological and communication resources, to enhance professional knowledge in support of learning, independence, well-being and agency - critically exploring professional practice through ongoing collaborative inquiry, dialogue, reflection, innovation and critical pedagogy - critically examining the ethical principles, ethical knowledge and ethical actions that contribute to collective ethical pedagogy and leadership - critically exploring and integrating environmentally sustainable practices, policies and pedagogies - critically examining processes to foster responsible and active environmental stewardship, ecological consciousness, social justice and democratic citizenship within local, national and global contexts - collaboratively exploring the co-construction of communities of inquiry committed to critical pedagogy, ongoing professional learning and collective professional efficacy - critically exploring innovative practices for integrating information and communication technology to enhance teaching and learning
+- critically examining processes, practices and policies to create and sustain holistic learning environments that nurture the identities of learners and their intellectual, social, emotional, physical, linguistic, cultural, spiritual and moral development - critically exploring engagement processes and practices intended to foster collaboration with learners, in-school personnel, parents, families, caregivers, guardians and the community to support the learning, identities and well-being of the school community - critically exploring and integrating a variety of technologies (communication, design and production) to enhance professional knowledge and facilitate innovative assessment and evaluation practices in support of learning, autonomy, well-being and agency - critically exploring professional practice through ongoing collaborative inquiry, dialogue, reflection, innovation and critical pedagogy - critically examining the ethical principles, ethical knowledge and ethical actions that contribute to collective ethical pedagogy and leadership - critically exploring and integrating environmentally sustainable practices, policies and pedagogies - critically examining processes to foster responsible and active environmental stewardship, ecological consciousness, social justice and democratic citizenship within local, national and global contexts - collaboratively exploring the co-construction of communities of inquiry committed to critical pedagogy, ongoing professional learning and collective professional efficacy - critically reflecting on the ethical use of technology to support learners' safety, privacy and well-being - critically exploring innovative practices for integrating information and communication technology to enhance teaching and learning - critically examining the processes involved in creating and sustaining safe, healthy, equitable, holistic and inclusive learning environments that honour and respect diversity, facilitate learning, foster learner voice and perspectives, encourage creative and critical thinking and promote social justice - creating and sustaining safe and creative learning environments where risk-taking is encouraged

-- critically examining the processes involved in creating and sustaining safe, healthy, equitable, holistic and inclusive learning environments that honour and respect diversity, facilitate learning, foster learner voice and perspectives, encourage critical thinking and promote social justice - critically examining qualitative and quantitative research associated with professional practices, policies and pedagogies in support of learning, empowerment and agency - critically exploring and integrating educational processes, practices and policies that support learners' well-being and efficacy - critically exploring and integrating inclusive processes for fostering interprofessional collaboration that support the collaborative development and implementation of Individual Education Plans (I.E.P.) and Transition Plans for learners that include the voices and perspectives of all those involved - critically exploring strategies to support English language learners (E.L.L.) in the context of philosophical knowledge and discussion - critically examining processes, practices and policies that contribute to a school and/or system culture of inquiry that promotes openness to innovation, change, culturally-inclusive pedagogies and the democratization of knowledge - critically analyzing individual and systemic manifestations of power and privilege and their implications for teaching and learning - critically exploring philosophy as a discipline.
+- critically examining qualitative and quantitative research associated with professional practices, policies and pedagogies in support of learning, empowerment and agency - critically exploring and integrating educational processes, practices and policies that support learners' well-being and efficacy - critically exploring and integrating inclusive processes for fostering interprofessional collaboration that support the collaborative development and implementation of Individual Education Plans (I.E.P.) and Transition Plans for learners that include the voices and perspectives of all those involved - critically examining processes, practices and policies that contribute to a school and/or system culture of inquiry that promotes openness to innovation, change, culturally-inclusive pedagogies and the democratization of knowledge - critically exploring practices to challenge dominant discourses and assumptions related to Arts, Grades 7 and 8 - critically analyzing systemic manifestations of power and privilege and their implications for teaching and learning.